 Bicep Tattoos for Men

-This is a great area to get a half sleeve.
+The bicep is a great area to incorporate a half sleeve tattoo.
 This position is easier to cover over than the lower arm and can look awesome if you get the main detail of the half sleeve on the bicep.

 Angel Wing Tattoos on the Bicep